 Pulling = Pulmonary Valve

 This memory device suggests that the mitral valve is on the left side of the heart because blood has returned from the lungs (via the pulmonary valve).
 The mitral valve is between the left atrium and left ventricle.

 So, if the mitral valve stopped working, blood might back up into the left atrium and then the lungs.
 Blood flow to the left ventricle would be reduced, which means that perfusion to the body would reduce.
 All of these are potential outcomes for if the mitral valve stopped functioning.

-Let’s now talk about some study tips that will help you structure your studying for possible ATI TEAS Anatomy and Physiology questions.
+Let’s now talk about some study tips for ATI TEAS Anatomy and Physiology questions.

 ATI TEAS Anatomy and Physiology Study Tip #1: Get familiar with specific body processes